fledge-iot/fledge/docs/quick_start/viewing.rst

 Adjusting The Timeframe
 ~~~~~~~~~~~~~~~~~~~~~~~

-There are a number of button on the top left of the graph window that can be used to control the time period of the graph that is shown.
+There are a number of button on the top right of the graph window that can be used to control the time period of the graph that is shown.

 +-----------------+
 | |graph_buttons| |